gladyschenyx/foundational_hpc_skills/intro_to_c/README.md

 ### C Arrays - Data structure that holds a fixed number of data elements of a specific type

 ```int A[10]; // declares an array of 10 integers
 ```
 | A[0]          | A[1]          | A[2] | A[3] | A[4]         | A[5]        | A[6] | A[7]|  A[8] | A[9]|
 | ------------- | ------------- | -------------   | -------------   | ------------- | -------------   | -------------   | ------------- | -------------   | -------------  |

+* Each Element is 4 bytes for an integer

 ### <a name="loops"></a>3.
 Loops
 ### <a name="if"></a>4.
 If Statements